-Here are 10 things you should know about Hugh Beaumont, born on February 16, 1909.
-You probably know him as Ward Cleaver, but he made nearly 100 films and had 50 TV credits before being hired to play Wally and the Beaver’s father.
+Here are 10 things you should know about Hugh Beaumont, born 113 years ago today.
+He made nearly 100 films and had 50 TV credits before playing the patriarch of the Cleaver clan.

 For our money, the world would be better off if every day had a touch of film noir to it.
 So when a skin screening at a new (to us) dermatologist’s office took a noir-ish twist, we couldn’t have been more pleased.